PuroDelphi/dmvcframework-log-viewer/README.md

 *Allows instant loading of giant log files (GBs) by reading only the most recent part.*

 #### `enableVirtualScroll` (Boolean)
+Enables virtual rendering of the log list.
+*Essential for maintaining interface smoothness when there are many logs.*

+## 🖥️ Interface Usage Guide

+### 1. Tabs and Auto-discovery
+- **Dynamic Tabs**: A tab is automatically created for each unique TAG found.
+- **Auto-discovery**: If you add a new log file while the monitor is running, a new tab will appear automatically in about 10 seconds (without restarting).

+### 2. Filtering and Search
+- **Search Box**: Type text to filter logs in real-time (with 100ms debounce).
+- **Levels**: Click the `INFO`, `ERROR`, `DEBUG`, etc. buttons to show only those levels.
+- **Date/Time Filter**:
+  - Select start date/time in "From".
   - Select end date/time in "To".
   - Use the **✕** button to quickly clear the filter.